vijiravirao-a11y/kali-linux--cybersecurity-lab/README.md

 I set up a Kali Linux virtual machine using Oracle VirtualBox as an initial environment for learning cybersecurity and ethical hacking in a controlled lab environment.

 ⚙️ What I Set Up

-💻 Installed and configured Oracle VirtualBox.
+💻 Installed and configured Oracle VirtualBox
+.
 🐉 Downloaded and imported Kali Linux 2026.1 into VirtualBox.

 🖥️ Configured Kali Linux as a virtual machine.

-🧠 Allocated system resources to the Kali VM.
+🧠 Allocated system resources to the Kali VM

 🌐 Configured the VM's network adapter to provide network connectivity.

 🔧 Troubleshot the Kali Linux network configuration.

 📡 Verified network connectivity using commands such as ping.

 🔍 Checked the Kali Linux IP configuration using ip a.

 ⚙️ Configured the required network settings for the virtual machine.

 🐧 Practiced basic Linux commands inside Kali Linux.

 🔎 Installed and used Nmap for basic network-security learning.

 🧪 Created a working environment for future cybersecurity labs and practice.

 🧰 Tools Used

 💻 Oracle VirtualBox

 🐉 Kali Linux 2026.1

 🔎 Nmap

 🪟 Windows Host System

 🛠️ Troubleshooting

 During the setup, I faced issues with: